Arons & Solomon Divorce Lawyers | November 10, 2016 | Articles

 - Never refer to the children as “my” children.
 Remember that the children have two parents, refer to them as “the children,” “our children” or by name.
 Using the term “my” makes it appear that you don’t acknowledge the other parent.

-Arons & Solomon is dedicated to New Jersey matrimonial and family law.
+Arons & Solomon Divorce Lawyers is dedicated to New Jersey matrimonial and family law.
 We emphasize personal attention to each client’s unique situation and needs.
 Our lawyers have intensive experience ranging from child custody and parenting time disputes to division of assets and support.
-Contact us today for a free consultation.